giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 #### 3. Attach policy to user

-Once you created the policy, let's turn back to the point in the user creation called *Attach existing policies directly*.
+Once you created the policy, let's return to the point in the user creation called *Attach existing policies directly*.
 Here you can now hit the *Refresh* button to load all existing policies, then enter `GiantSwarmAWSOperatorPolicy` into the search field to select the policy you just created.
 Check the box in